Alberta Highway 12

-Highway 12 is an east-west highway through central Alberta.
-It runs from Highway 22, through Lacombe and Stettler, to the Alberta-Saskatchewan border.
-It generally runs parallel to Highway 13 to the north.
-Highway 12 is about 364 km long.
+Alberta Highway 12 is an east-west provincial highway in central Alberta.
+It runs 363.8 kilometres (226.1 mi) from Highway 22 near Rocky Mountain House in the west to the Alberta–Saskatchewan border near Compeer in the east, where it continues as Highway 51 into Saskatchewan.
+The highway passes through Lacombe and the towns of Stettler, Castor, and Coronation, running generally parallel to Highway 13 to the north.

 Route description

-Highway 12 begins at Highway 22, approximately 10 km north of Rocky Mountain House, and travels due east to Bentley where it intersects Highway 20.
-It continues along the south of Gull Lake and the summer village of Gull Lake, before intersecting Highway 2 (Queen Elizabeth II Highway).
-East of Highway 2, it passes through the city of Lacombe as 50 Avenue before continues east past the village of Clive.
-At the intersection of Highway 50 near Tees, Highway 12 turns southeast, passing through the village of Alix and shares a short concurrency with Highway 21, before turning east at Highway 11 near Nevis.
-It passes through Erskine before it enters Stettler and intersects Highway 56.
-East of Stettler, it passes Botha, Gadsby, and Halkirk before turning southeast.
-It passes through Castor, intersects Highway 36 (Veterans Memorial Highway), and passes through Fleet, Coronation, Throne, and Veteran.
-It shares a 18 km concurrency with Highway 41 (Buffalo Trail) between Consort and Monitor before continuing past Kirriemuir and Altario, finally reaching the Saskatchewan border near Compeer where it continues as Saskatchewan Highway 51.
+Highway 12 begins at Highway 22 approximately 10 kilometres north of Rocky Mountain House and runs east.
+It reaches Bentley, where it meets Highway 20.
+From there it skirts the south shore of Gull Lake before arriving at the interchange with Highway 2 (Queen Elizabeth II Highway) west of Lacombe.
+Within Lacombe the highway is designated 50 Avenue.

+East of Lacombe, Highway 12 passes through Clive and then turns southeast near Tees.
+It passes through Alix and runs briefly concurrent with Highway 21 before turning east near Nevis, where it meets Highway 11.
+The route continues through Erskine and Stettler, where it crosses Highway 56.

+East of Stettler the highway passes through Botha, Gadsby, and Halkirk before turning southeast again.
+It runs through Castor (intersecting Highway 36), Fleet, Coronation, Throne, and Veteran.
+Between Consort and Monitor the highway shares an 18-kilometre (11 mi) concurrency with Highway 41 (Buffalo Trail) before reaching the Saskatchewan border near Compeer.

 History

-Highway 12 originally travelled 90 km north from Bentley, through Rimbey and Breton, terminating at Highway 39 at Alsike.
-In January 1988, the section north of Bentley was renumbered to Highway 20 while Highway 51, which at the time traveled west from Bentley and terminated at Highway 761 north of Leslieville, became part of Highway 12.
-In the 1990s, Highway 12 was extended west to Highway 22.
+Originally, Highway 12 extended approximately 90 kilometres north of Bentley through Rimbey and Breton to Highway 39 near Alsike.
+In January 1988, that northern section was renumbered as Highway 20.
+At the same time, Highway 51, which had run west from Bentley and terminated at Highway 761 north of Leslieville, was redesignated as part of Highway 12, forming the new western segment of the route.
+In the 1990s, Highway 12 was extended further west to Highway 22.